TMC, AAP 'fracturing' non-BJP vote in Goa; only Cong has capacity to beat BJP: Chidambaram | Politics

 On the possibility of alliances, Chidambaram said, ''I have found that, in Goa, it is a practice among political parties to talk to each other right up to the elections — and even after the elections!'' ''Our Goa PCC leaders have responded to suggestions for talks from other parties including the Goa Forward Party.
 There are opportunities, risks and bumps.
 The AICC leadership will take the final decisions,'' he said.
 The Congress had released its first list of eight candidates for the upcoming assembly elections in Goa last week, fielding former chief minister Digamber Kamat from the Margao constituency.

 The Congress this week also named Pratapsingh Rane, 82, as the party's candidate from Goa's Poriem assembly seat.
 In the 2017 Goa Assembly elections, the Congress had won 17 seats in the House and emerged as the single largest party.
-But, the BJP, which had bagged 13 seats, quickly tied-up with some regional parties and independents to form the government in the state.
+But, the BJP, which had bagged 13 seats, quickly tied-up with some regional parties and independents to form the government.

 Lourenco's resignation as Member of the Legislative Assembly on Monday, reduced the party's strength to two in the 40-member House after a series of resignations over the last few years by the party's legislators.